a-b/leda/doc/http.md

 **host**: listening host

 **request**:should be set to a function that is invoked whenever http server processes an incoming request.
-The function aeguments are: server object, request and response objects.
+The function arguments are: server object, request and response objects.

 **started**: can be set to a function that is invoked when server starts up.
 The function argument is server object